mu-semtech/mu-cl-resources/README.md

 #### /configuration/domain.json
-The domain.lisp contains resource definitions for each resource type in the application.
+The domain.json contains resource definitions for each resource type in the application.
 These resource definitions provide a three-way connection:

-  - It names things to make connections within the domain.lisp file
+  - It names things to make connections within the domain.json file
   - It describes the properties as seen through the json api
   - It describes the semantic model used in order to implement the json api